evoingram/evoingram/README.md

 - studied the Gang of Four book and a lot of YouTube videos to learn about object-oriented design patterns.
 - studied Clean Code and The Clean Coder by Bob Martin to learn more about how to write good code and how to be a true professional in the tech field.

 In every track at Lambda, each student goes through an eight-week 'apprenticeship'.
 The student collaborates in two full continuous development cycles using Agile methodology from design through deployment, working in cross-functional teams.
-I was responsible for all testing on the [project](https://github.com/evoingram/conference-contacts-fe/) as well as creating PowerPoint presentations to present the product vision and release canvasses to the product owner.
+I was responsible for all testing on the [project](https://github.com/evoingram/conference-contacts-fe/) as well as creating PowerPoint presentations and presenting the product vision and release canvasses to the product owner.

 As a team lead, in addition to the group I led for the core curriculum, I managed several 7-10-member Agile teams, sometimes international and sometimes including developers from other tracks like Data Science, through what are called build weeks, where each cross-functional team has seven days to produce a working software product from design through deployment.
 I hosted 1:1s with each of my core-curriculum students twice per week.